owlbarn/owl/README.md

 ## Installation

-Installation is rather trivial.
+Owl requires OCaml 4.04.0.
+The installation is rather trivial.
 First, you need to clone the repository.

 ```bash
 git clone git@github.com:ryanrhymes/owl.git